db0/godot-card-game-framework/tutorial/QUICKSTART.md

 	- `res://src/custom/CGFCardManipulationButton.tscn` >> name the new file `CardManipulationButton.tscn`.
 	- `res://src/custom/CGFManipulationButtons.gd` >> name the new file `ManipulationButtons.gd`.
 2. Drag and drop `CardManipulationButton.tscn` and `ManipulationButtons.gd` inside `res://src/new_card_game`.
+3. Opn the CardManipulationButton.tscn scene.
-3. In the Scene tab, right-click on the "ManipulationButton" node, then "Attach Script" then either nagivate to or type the filepath `res://src/new_card_game/ManipulationButtons.gd`
+4. In the Scene tab, right-click on the "ManipulationButton" node, then "Attach Script" then either nagivate to or type the filepath `res://src/new_card_game/ManipulationButtons.gd`
-4. In the Scene tab, click on the "ManipulationButton" node, then in the Inspector click on "[empty]" next to Manipulation Button, then "Load", then navigate to `res://src/new_card_game/CardManipulationButton.tscn`
+5. In the Scene tab, click on the "ManipulationButton" node, then in the Inspector click on "[empty]" next to Manipulation Button, then "Load", then navigate to `res://src/new_card_game/CardManipulationButton.tscn`
-5. In the FileSystem tab, right-click and "Duplicate..." the following files:
+6. In the FileSystem tab, right-click and "Duplicate..." the following files:
 	- `res://src/custom/CGFCardBack.tscn` >> name the new file `CardBack.tscn`.
 	- `res://src/custom/CGFCardFront.tscn` >> name the new file `CardFront.tscn`.
 	- `res://src/custom/CGFCardFront.gd`  >> name the new file `CardFront.gd`.
-6. Drag and drop `CardBack.tscn`, `CardFront.tscn`  and `CardFront.gd` inside `res://src/new_card_game`.
+7. Drag and drop `CardBack.tscn`, `CardFront.tscn`  and `CardFront.gd` inside `res://src/new_card_game`.
-7. Double-click `res://src/new_card_game/CardFront.tcsn` to open it.
+8. Double-click `res://src/new_card_game/CardFront.tcsn` to open it.
 Right-click on the root node and "Attach Script", then either navigate to or type the filepath `res://src/new_card_game/CardFront.gd`
-8. Right-click on `res://src/core/CardTemplate.tscn` and select "New Inherited Scene".
+9. Right-click on `res://src/core/CardTemplate.tscn` and select "New Inherited Scene".
 A new unsaved scene will open.
-9. Click on the root node in `CardTemplate.tcsn`.
+10. Click on the root node in `CardTemplate.tcsn`.

 **NOTE:** If you cannot follow the next two steps because you cannot find the "Card Back Design" and "Card Front Design" fields, then select Project > Reload Current Project in the Godot menu.